 Does the SolarWinds Attack Highlight Supply Chain Risk?

 The SolarWinds attack demonstrates to organizations that they must have their guard up at all times when it comes to their supply chains.
-It displays the particular vulnerabilities of manufacturing a software supply chain, and it shows IT security leaders that once a bad actor has infiltrated one part of the chain, they’ve infiltrated the whole thing.
+It displays the particular vulnerabilities of manufacturing a software supply chain and how they can pose a risk for high-profile, highly protected companies such as Cisco, Intel, and Microsoft.
+It also shows IT security leaders that once a bad actor has infiltrated one part of the chain, they’ve infiltrated the whole thing.